A royal showcase of vintage vehicles

 Car-mad Rainer began building his collection in the early 1950s and, over the next 40 years, amassed a haul of around 100 automobiles, ranging from a 1903 De Dion Button to a 2013 Lotus F1.

 Other vehicles include various Ferraris, Maseratis, Lamborghinis and Rolls-Royces, and there are even several F1 and rally cars, along with the Lexus which carried the current prince to his wedding in 2011.
+Once kept in the garage of the Prince's expansive palace, the collection was moved to the Terrasses de Fontvieille, Monaco, for the public to appreciate.

 The collection holds particular appeal among petrol heads in town for the annual Formula One fixture and makes a great add-on to any Monaco Grand Prix yacht charter.
 But presented from a strong history angle, it has proved to be a hit among less enthusiastic car fans too.